mikeaalv/image_seg_sorghum_am/tutorial/tutorial.md

 `submitlist.tab` is the hyperparameter setting and an example is [here](../scripts/utilis/submitlist.tab). `am_seg_train.sh` is the resource request script where a p100 GPU is requested and the Detectron2 environment (on Sapelo2) is loaded. `am_seg_train.py` is the major running script. `parameter_sampler.R` is the script to submit jobs in batch.

-An inferecnce set will need a folder structure like follows (for example on the test set):
+An inferecnce run will need a folder structure like follows (for example on the test set):

 ```
     data/